 He had a brief stint in the North East before signing for Hull City, where he made over 130 appearances and appeared in an FA Cup final.

 The former Republic of Ireland international spent three years at Reading before joining League One side Rochdale in 2019.
-McShane then returned to Old Trafford in 2021 and will be a player-coach with United’s Under-23s squad.
+McShane then returned to Old Trafford in 2021 and is now a coach of United’s Under-23s squad.

 LB: Lee Lawrence